TayyabSohail/Marriage-Event-Management-System-FULL-STACK-/README.md

 # Wedding / Marriage-Event-Management-System
 ### Welcome to Marry Manage!

 ### Marry Manage is your dedicated partner in simplifying wedding planning in Pakistan.
-Our platform connects couples seamlessly with reliable vendors, including marriage halls, catering services, and more, prioritizing your preferences, feasibility, and budget for a tailored and hassle-free experience.
+Our platform connects couples seamlessly with reliable vendors who are registered and managed on our platform, including marriage halls, catering services, and more, prioritizing your preferences, feasibility, and budget for a tailored and hassle-free experience.

 ### THIS CODE WAS DONE IN JAVA USING ECLIPSE based on JPanels and JFrames.
 It also utilizes MySQL as its database.
 IT IS A COMPLETE project with UI-LAYER DB-LAYER and Backend code in JAVA.
 It utilizes a database and is based on the principles of OOP.